-.
-The film opens with Guthrie struggling to survive in the Dust Bowl in Texas in 1936.
+The film opens with Guthrie (Carradine) struggling to survive in the Dust Bowl in Texas in 1936.
 He struggles to find work as a singer or sign painter, but comes up empty.
-Needing to support his wife Mary and two children, Guthrie lights out to California, meeting people along the way and seeing the poverty and desperation afflicting so many in America in The Thirties
+Needing to support his wife Mary (Melinda Dillon) and their two children, Guthrie lights out to California, meeting people along the way and seeing the poverty and desperation afflicting so many in America in the '30s.

 Guthrie finally makes it to California, only to find that it has its own poverty and deprivation, with desperate Dust Bowl immigrants picking vegetables for starvation wages while farm owners send club-wielding goons to stamp out union organizers.
-Guthrie finds success as a singer on the radio, but he has to balance the demands of his job, and his wife's demands for support, against his social conscience.
+Together with Mary — aka “Memphis Sue” — and their friend Ozark Bule (Ronny Cox), Guthrie finds success as a singer on the radio, but he has to balance the demands of his job, and his wife's demands for support, against his social conscience.

 - The Alleged Car: There are some sad-looking jalopies taking Okies to California.
 Woody befriends Luther Johnson after helping him fix the bent wheel of his sad old jalopy.